top of page

 One of my most powerful memories is a conversation with my Promotora, Kassandra.
 She looked at me and said: “You are already doing so much for your daughter—don’t forget to see your own strength.”
 Those words became my anchor.

 Today, my reality is one I once thought was impossible.
 I have achieved stability.
 I have full custody of my daughter.
-Our home is no longer a place of fear, but a sanctuary of peace.
+Our home is no longer a place of fear but a sanctuary of peace.
 I am stronger, more secure, and more independent than I have ever been.

 A Message to My Sisters

+If I had to describe my experience with Soy Latina in one word, it would be Transformative.
 To the women out there who feel like they are standing in the dark: You are not alone.
 You are stronger than you believe, and there is a path leading to a better life.
 Healing means choosing peace, learning to love yourself, and recognizing that you deserve safety, respect, and happiness.

 My journey isn't over.
 I dream of advancing my career and one day studying law so that I can be the advocate for others that Soy Latina was for me.
 My story is a reminder of what happens when the courage of a woman meets a community ready to catch her.